Less Messy in 30 Days!

 - If your child frequently leaves his textbooks at school, set up a meeting with her teacher and ask if you can keep an extra set at home.

 - If your child has an IEP, consider requesting it as an accommodation.
+This can be one of the most valuable IEP accommodations for ADHD.

 Day 28: Display Your Child’s Best Work